lambbyrd/dlx-take-home/README.md

 ### Background

 I tried my best to follow everything in the spec given.
-One major change is going to be the mock fetch...
-I felt it was too difficult to mock out fetch with typescript(for the time), and really is taking away from showing what I can do.
-A lot of mocking it out if trying to stay true to types, lead to a ton of type casting from unknown->any->something else.
+One major change is going to be the mock fetch requirement.
+I felt it was too difficult(more like time consuming...) to mock out fetch with typescript, and really thought it was taking away from completing the project.

 Instead I thought is would be better to just spin up a simple json server.
 That way I can use the real fetch, show how I make api calls and focus more on developing on the feature.

+With that said, some of the asks around what the backend returns based on data submitted were handled on the frontend.
+I then would make the appropriate get call...

+Json-server is a bit limited in how I have it configured and to make it work how you wanted in the spec, I felt would fall further outside the scope of this project.

+I hope that above call is okay, and I'm happy to talk more indepth as to why made that decision.

+Also... this thing ain't sexy!

 ### Get Started